Ghostwriting is a trade almost as old as any.

 But he is a famous ghostwriter who wrote for the popular escape artist and onetime president of the Society of American Magicians, Harry Houdini.

 He was born in August 1890 and died in March 1937.
 While he was virtually unknown during his lifetime, his genius was posthumously recognized.
-He became distinguished as one of the masters of supernatural and horror fiction of the 20th century.
+He became distinguished as the master of supernatural and horror fiction of the 20th century.